Use your GI Bill for Flight Training at a VA Approved Flight School

 Our team recommends the following options:

 • Flight School Loans are available.
-You can take out a Pilot Pathway loan for up to $100k, which doesn't require full payments until two years after SkillBridge, when your progress should make you eligible for an airline pilot job making $95k+ per year.
+You can take out a Pilot Pathway loan for the entire cost of your training, which doesn't require full payments until two years after SkillBridge, when your progress should make you eligible for an airline pilot job making $95k+ per year.

 • Use VR&E plus your GI Bill.
 If you qualify for a disability rating of 20% or more, you can use your VR&E benefit for flight training with no annual limits.
 While you are on VR&E, you'll also receive a tax-free Military Housing Allowance benefit of $1,836 per month at our OJC base (2024 rates) and we may be able to arrange for free on base housing at our MHK base.
 Make sure you understand how VA Disability can affect FAA Medical Certificates which you'll need to be a commercial pilot.